aurimontem/MassiveStarGrid/README.md

 # MassiveStarGrid
-A (to be public) grid of RSG progenitor models calculated with MESA (revision 10398).
+A grid of RSG progenitor models calculated with MESA (revision 10398).

 There's 2 grids: 1 rotating 1 non-rotating, currently 3 types of files: at core-collapse, and at end core infall with the core excised already.
 Models range from typically ~11-25Msun in increments of 0.5 up to 15 and  1 up to 25, with a handful of 10Msun progenitors surviving this setup as well.